lacroixDj/playfinder_test/README.md

 Server requirements in order to get the application running.

-**Note:** The following requirements are Symfony framework requirements such the PHP extensions which are installed and enabled by default in most PHP 7 installations. (there is nothing to worry about)
+**Note:** The following requirements are Symfony framework requirements such the PHP extensions which are installed and enabled by default in most PHP 7 installations (there is nothing to worry about).

 - PHP >=7.1.3
 - Composer